oni0nknight/room.io/README.md

 `minPlayers` and `maxPlayers` (Mandatory)
 The minimum and maximum (inclusive) number of players per game.

+`maxNameLength` (Optional)
+The maximum length (inclusive) for player names.
+Longer names are truncated to this value.
+You can enforce a length limit on the client side.

 `actions` (Optional)
-The list of actions available for client-server communication, corresponding to your game logic.
+The list of actions necessary for your game.
 An action consists of a name and an optional input-validator function.
 If you have a `toggleLight` action for instance, whenever a client sends the event `toggleLight` the server looks for a method `toggleLight` on the room game instance and calls it.
 If an input-validator function is provided, it is called before that and passed the client input.
-If the validator returns a falsy value, the game action is not executed and an error is sent back to the calling client.
+If the validator returns a falsy value, the action is not executed and an error is sent back to the calling client.

 `playerDataValidator` (Optional)
-A function callback run by the server against the input sent by players when trying to update their own player data.
-Must return a boolean value telling if the input is in the valid form.
+A function run against the payload sent by players when trying to update their own player data.
+Must return a boolean value telling if the payload is in the valid form.

 `roomSettingsValidator` (Optional)
-A function callback run by the server against the input sent by the host player when trying to update the room settings.
-Must return a boolean value telling if the input is in the valid form.
+A function run against the payload sent by the host player when trying to update the room settings.
+Must return a boolean value telling if the payload is in the valid form.

 `roomSettingsChecker` (Optional)
-A function callback run by the server when the game instance is starting.
+A function run when the game instance is starting.
 It receives 2 parameters: `roomSettings` (current room settings) and `playerCount` (current number of players) and must return a boolean value telling if the game can start with the current room settings.
 You can use it to ensure the room settings chosen by the host are valid for the current number of players.

-`maxNameLength` (Optional)
+`logger` (Optional)
-The maximum length (inclusive) for player names.
-Longer names are truncated to this value.
-You can enforce a length limit on the client side.
+A configuration object for the server logger.
+Supported keys are `level` for the log level and `defaultMeta` for the default metadata added to each log.

 ### Game class

-A `room.io` server requires a reference to a game class.
-This class contains your game logic, it represents an instance of your game running on your server.
-It can be any Javascript function or ES6 class and has to expose a contructor (it is instanciated with the `new` operator) and an `init` method.
+The game class contains your game logic, it represents an instance of your game running on your server.
+It can be any JavaScript function or ES6 class and has to expose a contructor (it is instanciated with the `new` operator) and an `init` method.

-When a room host player launches the game, a new instance of your game class is created and its method `init` is called with a initialization object containing game context data.
+When the host player launches the game, a new instance of your game class is created and its method `init` is called with a initialization object containing context data.

 ```js
 class Game {